-With countless New Year’s celebrations scheduled across the city, New Orleans is launching a new “Capping Crime” campaign for reducing the number of victims especially from gunshots.
+In step with New Year’s Eve arriving, New Orleans is launching a new “Capping Crime” campaign for reducing the number of victims, especially from gunshots.

 City officials are advising all citizens, from this day forward, to always assume anything that sounds even remotely like firecrackers is, in fact, gunfire until proven otherwise.